jkunimune/elastik/readme.md

 interpolation on a mesh to minimize and control the distortion in maps of the whole Earth like never before.

-This repository contains both [the data files](projection) that define the Elastic projections and [the source code](src) used to create them.
+This repository contains both [the data files](projection) that define the Elastic projections and [the source code](src) used to create them, as well as [several example maps](examples) that use them.
 If you're interested in making maps using the Elastic projections, see [§ Using the projections](#Using the projections) below.
 If you're interested in using the code to create new map projections like Elastic,